demisto/content/Packs/Cherwell/Integrations/Cherwell/README.md

 ### cherwell-run-one-step-action-on-business-object
 ***
-Operation to run a One-Step Action using a OneStepActionRequest.
-This request is used to start a One-Step Action run with additional information such as prompt values.
+Run a One-Step Action using a OneStepActionRequest.
+This request is used to start a One-Step Action run with additional information, such as prompt values.

 #### Base Command